-- 1. Individuals on premises shall become aware of emergency via alarm or hand held radios. - 2.
-Once aware teachers should utilize safety rope for children to safely exit the building, ensuring all children are accounted for. - Appointed staff shall grab the ready-made supply bag, prescribed medication and then ensure the building has been evacuated by performing a sweep and closing doors to indicate the room is vacant. - 4.
-Children, staff, and all individuals shall convene at the designated area (gravel area to left of lending house). - 5.
+- Individuals on premises shall become aware of emergency via alarm or hand held radios.
+Fire (Alarm-Code Red), Bomb Threat (Code Orange/White Clear), Chemical Director/Assistant Director will instruct staff about chemical hazards and if further steps are needed. - 2.
+Once aware, teachers should utilize a safety rope for children to safely exit the building, ensuring all children are accounted for. - 3.
+Appointed staff shall grab the ready-made supply bag, prescribed medication and then ensure the building has been evacuated by performing a sweep and closing doors to indicate the room is vacant. - 4.
+Children, staff, and all individuals shall convene at the designated area (gravel area to the right of the lending house). - 5.
 Once convened, roll call shall be performed utilizing classroom Sign-In logs ensuring all children are accounted for.
 Roll call shall also be performed for staff and all individuals signed in to the building utilizing center sign in/out sheet.
 Using handheld radio staff shall confirm all person(s) are accounted for. - 6.
 Once an emergency has been accessed, appropriate action shall then be taken.
 If the building is deemed safe, staff shall be informed via handheld radio that the building is clear and entry is safe.
 If the building is deemed unsafe, action shall be taken to inform parents and children shall be evacuated from the premises via bus or parent pick-up.
 Staff shall offer quiet entertainment in the evacuation area if the situation lasts longer than a few minutes (see grab bag for supplies).